HQSquantumsimulations/qoqo_aqt/Tutorial_qoqo.md

 For other platforms we recommend checking out the latest tagged version from github and using the [maturin](https://github.com/PyO3/maturin) tool to build a python package for qoqo locally and install it via pip.
 Please note that the package should be built from the top level directory of the workspace selecting the qoqo package with the `-m qoqo/Cargo.toml` option.
-Specifically for macOS on Apple Silicon the following build command should be used.
+Specifically for macOS on Apple Silicon the following build command should be used:

 ```shell
 cd qoqo